Alliance Alive HD Remastered

 Alliance Alive is coming to the Nintendo Switch with a clean look.
 Whether you actively play games with rich stories or dabble here and there, you’ll find an interest in this.
 Previously for the Nintendo 3DS, NIS America has once again delivered a game with an enthralling tale and a big world to set it in, dood.

 Daemons in this world are not servants of the devil, but animal and humanoid variants.
 Evil creatures known as water devils appear, but they’re simply monsters.
-Signomancy is the name of the magic used for healing, offensive attacks, or defense.
+Signomancy is magic used for healing, offensive attacks, or defense.

 I’ve seen d**n and h**l, used a lot.
 Fortunately, they are the only words used.
 Lots of Daemons and beastfolk refer to humans as apes.